 Her work focuses on making sure that adults in charge, or making decisions, listen to what children and young people say about things that affect them.
 She encourages adults, including the people making decisions about children's lives, always to take their rights, views and interests into account.

-Maggie was appointed Children's Commissioner for England in 2010 and is the second person to hold the post.
+Anne was appointed Children's Commissioner for England in 2015 and is the third person to hold the post.

 The role of the Children's Commissioner was created by the Children Act 2004 and has been strengthened by the Children and Families Act 2014.
 This Act has changed the primary function of the Commissioner from representing the views and interests of children and young people to promoting and protecting children's rights.